Dr. Aileen Jorena Behrendt

 I completed my PhD thesis on Dynamic Stasis and Gender Politics in British Novels of the 1930s, focusing on Nancy Mitford, Stevie Smith, Rosamond Lehmann and Jean Rhys in 2019.
 My dissertation was supervised by Prof. Dr. Dirk Wiemann and Prof. Dr. Eveline Kilian (Humboldt- Universität zu Berlin) and won the Gender Award of the Philosophical Faculty at the University of Potsdam in 2019.

 In 2017 and 2018 I was a Visiting Scholar at the University of Washington in Seattle, WA, USA.
-I was awarded a short-term scholarship to prepare my PhD thesis by the Caroline von Humboldt-Stipendiatinnenprogramm in 2014.
-As a student of the master’s programme English Literatures at Humboldt-Universität zu Berlin I graduated in 2014 with a thesis on liminality and British Novels of the 1930s.
-For my bachelor’s degree from the University of Potsdam in 2011.
+I graduated from the master’s programme English Literatures at Humboldt-University Berlin in 2014 and received my bachelor’s degree from the University of Potsdam in 2011.
 I spent an Erasmus semester at the University of Hull.

 ‘Policing Female Bodies – Narratives of Illegal Abortions in Interwar British Literature and Beyond’, lecture series: Geschichte, Politik und Ethik des Schwangerschaftsabbruchs (11/2018)